-When I grew up, I was way too practical to worry about being feminine, and I hated wearing dresses, and I definitely wasn’t going to let a man tell me what to do or how to do it!
+When I grew up, I was way too practical to worry about being feminine, I hated wearing dresses, and I definitely wasn’t going to let a man tell me what to do or how to do it!
 But when God got a hold of my heart, He began to change my view of being a woman.
-It’s taken over 22 years to undo the world’s teaching that being a biblical woman isn’t of value – but I am so grateful that most of that tainted view has been undone!
+It’s taken over decades to undo the world’s idea that being a biblical woman isn’t of value – but I’m so grateful that God changes hearts.

 “You are, Valerie, by the grace of God, a woman.
 This means you have responsibilities.
 You are fully a woman, and this means you have privileges.
 You are only a woman, which means you have limitations.
 Walt is a man, he is fully a man, and he is only a man.
 Thanks God for this, and live it to the hilt!“ Elizabeth Elliott, Let Me Be A Woman (written to her daughter)

-I think it’s “fun” to be a woman!
-Let me count the ways ….
+It’s fun to be a woman. — Let me count the ways!

 - I love learning more and more about God’s design for women each time I study His Word.

-- I’m grateful that words come so easily to me – definitely a feminine quality :o)
+- I’m grateful that words come so easily to me – definitely a feminine quality :)

-- I feel, oh so, pretty in my feminine skirts and outfits.
+- I feel, oh so, pretty in feminine skirts and outfits.

 - I relish the effects of my femininity on my husband.
 When I respect and honor him as the man he is, I see him become the man I always wanted!

-- I absolutely love cuddling a baby, or giving a hug to a hurt child.
+- I absolutely love cuddling a baby, or giving a hug to a hurting child.

-- Having my son wake me so I could snuggle his week old daughter!
+- I’ll never forget my grown son waking me so I could snuggle his newborn daughter!

-- I treasure teaching my children about the trials and joys of life.
+- I treasure teaching my children and grandchildren about the trials and joys of life.

-- I feel more beautiful when I put on make-up and earrings.
+- I feel “oh, so pretty!” when I put on make-up and earrings.

 - I could bask all day in the beauty and scent of flowers.

-- There’s just something about coming up from the garden with a basket of veggies!
+- There’s nothing more fruitful than coming up from the garden with a basket of veggies!

-- The pleasure of great conversation with a trusted friend.
+- I relish in the pleasure of great conversation with a trusted friend.

 - This list could go on, and on……..!

-Take time to consider ways you feel fulfilled being a woman.
-Please share them with us!
+Take time today and consider the ways you feel fulfilled being a woman.
+And then share them in the comments!